Andrew Robinson (cricketer): Cricket career

 Robinson was not selected in the Queensland First-class side after 2012, despite scoring 1509 runs at an average of 100.6 in first-grade cricket for Gold Coast between 2012 and 2014.
 He did not receive a new Queensland contract ahead of the 2013/14 season and was also not resigned by the Heat, although he did compete in the KFC T20 Challenge series held at Redlands to determine which player would receive the final Heat contract for the upcoming season.

 Robinson continued his grade career with Gold Coast after losing his contracts and in the 2014/15 season he passed 10,000 first-grade runs and scored 203 not out which was one short of the Gold Coast first-grade record of 204 scored by Steve Storey.
 He considered retiring after the 2014/15 season due to feeling his State career was over, but decided to carry on to assist younger Gold Coast players.
 He scored 546 runs in the 2015/16 grade season, albeit without a century, and retired in March 2016 having scored 11,339 runs and 22 centuries in his 323 matches for the Gold Coast, the record career aggregate, and having been awarded Gold Coast Player of the Season five times.
 He continued playing in lower grades after his first-grade retirement and as of December 2020 he was both captain and coach of the Gold Coast second-grade team.

-The highlight of Robinsons 2023 so far is being named in Leicestershire county cricket club player Mike finan’s best 11 of players played with.